ibm-cloud-docs/cloud-infrastructure/ha-pools-origins-1zone.md

 ## Distribute traffic between zones with load balancers
 {: step}
 {: #lb}
-In this section, you will create two load balancers, one in each region.
+In the following section, you create two load balancers, one in each region.
 This load balancer distributes traffic among multiple server instances to subnets within different zones.

 ### Configure load balancers
 {: #lb-config}
-1. Navigate to [Load balancers](https://cloud.ibm.com/vpc/network/loadBalancers){: external} and click **New load balancer**.
+1. Go to [Load balancers](https://cloud.ibm.com/vpc/network/loadBalancers){: external} and click **Create...
+New load balancer for VPC**.
 2. Type _vpc-lb-region1-zone1_ as the unique name
 3. Select _vpc-region1_ as your Virtual private cloud, select the **Resource group**, set **Region** as _region1_ and set **Type** to **Public**.
 3. Select _vpc-region1-zone1-subnet1_ for **Subnets**.
-4. Click **New pool** to create a new back-end pool of virtual servers that acts as equal peers to share the traffic routed to the pool.
-Set the parameters with the values below and click **Create**.
+4. Click **New pool** to create a new back-end pool of virtual servers that acts as equal peers to share the traffic that is routed to the pool.
+Set the parameters with the following values and click **Create**.
   * Name: region1-zone1-pool
   * Protocol: HTTP
   * Method: Round robin